Bromazepam Addiction and abuse - Detox Plus UK

 How long can I take Bromazepam before becoming addicted?

 Bromazepam should only be taken for as short a time as possible.
-There is no evidence to suggest that it is beneficial to take Bromazepam for longer than two to four weeks.
+No evidence suggests that taking the drug for longer than two to four weeks is beneficial.
 On the contrary, taking Bromazepam for longer than this can lead to drug dependence and addiction.

 References: